inferanetwork/install-scripts/README.md

 llama3.1:latest
 llama2-uncensored:latest
 ```
+Users can also user their browser and go to ```localhost:11025/docs``` to view the node API and see node stats and information.
+Models can also be managed under the node API without having to use a terminal curl request.

 Infera offers a [Google Extension](https://github.com/inferanetwork/chrome-extension) for users who wish to use a visual interface for accessing their hosted node.